Randomizing multi-product formulas for Hamiltonian simulation: Randomized sampling using multi-product formulas

 As the time evolution is now approximated by $\Xi V$ rather than $V$, $\Xi$ factors into the number of required circuit evaluations.
 With $\Xi>1$ requiring to run the algorithm more often to achieve an error comparable with the situation where $\Xi=1$, this resolution factor can be regarded as a penalty.
-However, especially in near-term and medium-term applications, a deeper circuit may pose a bottleneck much tighter than a slightly higher number of circuit evaluations does.
+This penalty is further amplified if a direct time evolution by time $t$ is insufficient and a repeated time evolution of short time slices $t/r<1$ is required.
+Since each of such repetitions will result in additional factors of $\Xi$ leading to an exponential scaling of the resolution factor in the number of repetitions, this behavior prohibits the use of a large number of repetitions as is usual for product formulas.
+On the other hand, this randomized implementation does not rely on post-processing and the increase of some success probability via well-conditioning as is the case for the deterministic, block-encoding implementation, which in turn would increase the number of required circuit evaluations drastically.
+However, especially in the regime of early quantum computers with capabilities between those of NISQ devices and large fault-tolerant quantum computers, where one would use few repetitions, a deeper circuit may pose a bottleneck much tighter than a slightly higher number of circuit evaluations would.
+We, therefore, envision these results to be of particular interest in this intermediate regime, where one might be interested in simulating the dynamics of quantum systems instead of performing full-fledged quantum phase estimation.

 We can make the following guarantees for approximating time evolutions in randomized sampling with a nontrivial resolution and a finite number of measurements: